sirikata/sirikata-cluster/README.md

     # Note that we list directories explicitly so we can skip include/
     > tar -cjvf sirikata.tar.bz2 ./bin ./lib ./share

-Then place this in your puppet files directory under home/ubuntu/sirikata.tar.bz2.
-On a default puppet install that will be at /etc/puppet/modules/sirikata/files/home/ubuntu/sirikata.tar.bz2, e.g.,

-    > sudo mkdir -p /etc/puppet/modules/sirikata/files/home/ubuntu
-    > sudo cp sirikata.tar.bz2 /etc/puppet/modules/sirikata/files/home/ubuntu/
+Then put the package in place to match the URL you specified in the Puppet configuration step so the puppet slaves can download it.

 That's it.
-If you need to update this file for a running cluster, copy a new one into place and force all the puppets on your cluster to restart so they pick up the change:
+Updating a package requires deleting the old package from the nodes (e.g. using a cluster ssh command), then restarting the puppets so they pick up the changes:

     ./sirikata-cluster.py puppet slaves restart